-Article 5 – Transparency of the remuneration policy in relation to the consideration of sustainability risks
+Article 5 - Transparency of the remuneration policy in connection with the consideration of sustainability risks

 The variable remuneration for the Executive Management body of the LHI Group depends, in part, on long-term success.
 KVG and CapMan play an essential role in this.
-Entering into (or avoiding) sustainability risks regularly has an impact on the results of the company concerned.
-The remuneration policy of the LHI Group implicitly takes sustainability risks into account by linking Executive Management remuneration to the company’s result under commercial law over a period of several years.
+Entering into (or avoiding) sustainability risks regularly has an impact on the results.
+The remuneration policy of the LHI Group implicitly takes sustainability risks into account by linking the management remuneration to the result under commercial law.

 Beyond the level of Executive Management, sustainability risks are not explicitly considered in the remuneration policy.
 However, the Code of Ethics and the principles of sustainability contained therein are part of the target agreements of all employees of the LHI Group.

 5.0 11/2023 Addition to investment services in the information on Article 4.